 Cause 3 – Clogged pump strainer basket.
 Remove debris from the strainer basket if there is debris in it.
 Fill the pump strainer basket with water using a hose.
 It may take 2-3 minutes to fill the basket and supply lines with water.
 Once done replace the lid.

-Cause 4 – Pump lid is leaking.
+Cause 4 – The pump lid is leaking.
 Remove the cover on your pump basket, then remove the o-ring.
 Check for cracks, flattening of the o-ring or signs of wear – if cracked/flattened or worn replace it.
 This o-ring should be replaced periodically.
 Reseat the o-ring into its groove and lubricate it lightly with a silicon-based lubricant.
 Do not use Vaseline.
 Close the cover and hand tighten.
 Do not over-tighten with a tool.

 Cause 5 – Blockage in the pipework between the pool and the pump.
 This can happen following vacuuming of the pool if debris is vacuumed up without using a leaf canister or vacuum plate.
 Check for blockages and try flushing water through the system using a hose.
 You can do this from the pump back towards the pool or from the pool towards the pump.

 Cause 6 – Impeller is clogged.
-If the pumps impeller is clogged with debris, water will not be able to flow out the side slots and generate a vacuum.
+If the pump’s impeller is clogged with debris, water will not be able to flow out the side slots and generate a vacuum.
 Without a vacuum, the pump will not be able to suck water into the pump and it will not prime.
 It may be possible for you to clear the impellor yourself.
 If you are unable to clear the impellor a pool technician will be needed.

 Cause 7 – Variable speed pump starting at low speed.
 When you start a variable speed pump it generally needs to be started at high speed to create enough suction to prime the motor.
-After it is primed, the motor can be shifted down to a lower speed.
+After it is primed, the motor can be shifted down to a slower speed.

 Cause 8 – Valve closed – check that your valves are set to the correct position.
 If all suction side valves are closed, then no water can get to the pump.